2023 Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in Mississippi

 Read full report on Precision Metal Working at Delta Technical College

-The in-demand undergraduate certificate programs at Hinds Community College helped the school earn the #2 place on this year’s ranking of the most popular precision metal working schools in Mississippi.
-Located in the fringe town of Raymond, Hinds Community College is a public school with a moderately-sized student population.
+A rank of #2 on this year’s list means Hinds Community College is a great place for precision metal working students working on their undergraduate certificate.
+Located in the fringe town of Raymond, Hinds Community College is a public college with a medium-sized student population.

 Of the 113 students majoring in precision metal working at Hinds Community College, 91% are male and 9% are female.